 The funded status of the Company's pension and other postretirement benefit plans is recognized in the combined balance sheets.
 The funded status is measured as the difference between the fair value of plan assets and the benefit obligation at November 30, the measurement date.
 For defined benefit pension plans, the benefit obligation is the projected benefit obligation ("PBO") and, for the other postretirement benefit plans, the benefit obligation is the accumulated postretirement benefit obligation ("APBO").
 The PBO represents the actuarial present value of benefits expected to be paid upon retirement.
 For active plans, the present value reflects estimated future compensation levels.
-The APBO represents the actuarial present value of postretirement benefits attributed to employee services already rendered.
-The fair value of plan assets represents the current market value of assets held by an irrevocable trust fund for the sole benefit of participants.
+The APBO represents the actuarial present value of assets held by an irrevocable trust fund for the sole benefit of participants.
 The measurement of the benefit obligation is based on the Company's estimates and actuarial valuations.
 These valuations reflect the terms of the plans and use participant-specific information such as compensation, age and years of service, as well as certain key assumptions that require significant judgment, including, but not limited to, estimates of discount rates, expected return on plan assets, inflation, rate of compensation increases, interest crediting rates and mortality rates.
 The assumptions used are reviewed on an annual basis.